 Millennials and Gen Z both consider environmental issues as high priority concerns.

 Studies show that 70 percent of Millennials and over 75 percent of Gen Z cares about their impact on the planet.
-Both generations factor environmental issues into their purchasing decisions and both hold companies accountable for harming the environment.
+Both generations factor environmental issues into their purchasing decisions, holding companies accountable for harming the environment.

 A Tetra Pak study on Millennial purchasing habits echoes those findings.